world-class/REPL/online_courses/free/README.md

 ## Mathematics
-- [Bayesian Statistics: From Concept to Data Analysis](https://www.coursera.org/learn/bayesian-statistics) - Coursera. *"This course introduces the Bayesian approach to statistics, starting with the concept of probability and moving to the analysis of data.
-We will learn about the philosophy of the Bayesian approach as well as how to implement it for common types of data.
-We will compare the Bayesian approach to the more commonly-taught Frequentist approach, and see some of the benefits of the Bayesian approach."*
 - [Introduction to Mathematical Thinking](https://www.coursera.org/learn/mathematical-thinking) - Coursera. *"Learn how to think the way mathematicians do – a powerful cognitive process developed over thousands of years."*
 - [Mathematics for Machine Learning Specialization](https://www.coursera.org/specializations/mathematics-machine-learning) - Coursera.
 Includes:
     - [Mathematics for Machine Learning: Linear Algebra](https://www.coursera.org/learn/linear-algebra-machine-learning)